AI Trail Analysis

 Wildlife & plants⌄

-Hikers might spot white-tailed deer or various bird species.
-While less common, black bears are present in the region, so proper food storage is essential.
-The restored Superfund site also presents an interesting botanical study of pioneer plant species reclaiming the land.
+Hikers may spot white-tailed deer and various bird species.
+Black bears are present in the region, so proper food storage is essential.
+The restored Superfund site now supports a variety of grasses and shrubs, attracting smaller wildlife, while the surrounding forests feature typical Appalachian flora.

 Trail conditions⌄